wedoforce/sf-dev-101-practice/README.md

 :notebook: `What is the program in wide meaning?
 It is a list of "commands" that will be executed one by one in some logic.
 This is a procedure approach in programming.
 The static keyword means that variable or method marked as a static will be accessible on class load.
 This topic will be overviewed in the next OOP lesson.
 For now all we need to know that we have a class and it is like a container for our code.
 We can separate logic inside a class by using methods.
 Methods are the basic Big building blocks of programs.
 Methods are often called sub-Programs or procedures.`

 `Why do we need to separate logic?
-By separating logic to methods we can increase reusability of logic and code more clean and readable`
+By separating logic to methods we can increase reusability of logic and code more clean and readable.
+Also if you need to make changes in logic that uses in a several places you need to change it ones.`

 `Let's take as example one of the tasks from the previous lessons. `